kudobuilder/operators/repository/confluent-schema-registry/docs/v1.0/security.md

 ### Enabling TLS encryption

-To connect Confluent Schema Registry with Kafka Brokers configured with TLS, get the TLS certificate and key that is used for Kafka TLS encryptions to create a new Kubernetes TLS secret for Confluent Schema Registry.
+To connect KUDO Confluent Schema Registry with Kafka Brokers configured with TLS, the same TLS certificate and key that is used to setup Kafka's transport encryption needs to be used to create a new Kubernetes TLS secret.

 Here, we are assuming that the TLS Certificate file name is `tls.cert` and key name is `tls.key` that is used for Kafka TLS encryptions.
 We create a new Kubernetes TLS secret for Confluent Schema Registry as: